ggandor/lightspeed.nvim/README.md

 Lightspeed jumps to it directly, without waiting for a second input.
 To mitigate accidents, a short timeout is set by default, until the second character in the pair (and only that) is "swallowed".
-In operator-pending mode, the operated area gets a temporary highlight (strikethrough for "destructive" operations - change and delete -, colored background for others) until the next character is entered.
+In operator-pending mode, the operated area gets a temporary highlight until the next character is entered.

 ![jumping to unique characters](../media/intro_img1_jump_to_unique.gif?raw=true)